 The primary trainer for this event is Dr Ruth Tully.
 Ruth is a HCPC Registered and BPS Chartered Forensic Psychologist.
 Ruth is the Clinical Director at Tully Forensic Psychology Ltd and has worked with violent and sexual offenders for over 10 years.
 She has been assessing the risk of sexual and violent offenders for a number of years both as an individual professional and as part of multi-disciplinary teams.
 She has been selected, approved, assessed and and trained-to-train the HCR-20 by the authors (Stephen D. Hart & Kevin S. Douglas, Protect International).
 Ruth has published in peer-reviewed journals in the area of risk assessment, and she is an invited speaker at national and international conferences on this topic.
 Ruth is actively involved in the risk assessment, management and treatment of sexual and violent offenders both as a practitioner and consultant to services.
 Ruth has extensive experience working with those at risk violence in prisons, hospitals, and the community.
 She specialises in working with complex offenders e.g. those with personality disorder, learning disability, multiple paraphilias, and/or mental illness.
 Ruth regularly provides expert witness testimony in prison, criminal, family, and immigration cases with a focus on forensic risk assessment.
 Ruth is an experienced trainer, also being an Associate Fellow of the Higher Education Academy (UK), and she has successfully delivered this event to a range of professionals over the last few years both in open and 'in house'/closed formats.

-Hilton East Midlands Airport Hotel near Nottingham, with easy access from the M1, from various train stations (including East Midlands Parkway and Long Eaton), and East Midlands Airport.
+December 2018: Hilton East Midlands Airport hotel.
+2019:Radisson Blu East Midlands Airport Hotel near Nottingham, with easy access from the M1, East Midlands Airport (EMA), and from various train stations imcluding East Midlands Parkway.
+There are a range of hotels nearby which vary in price.

 Standard rate: £480 excluding VAT thereafter (£576 including VAT).